 When you want someone to do something, you have to ask.
 And how you ask matters.

-Whether it’s clicking on a button or link to donate, volunteer, register or do anything else, when someone takes that action online, we call it a conversion.
+Whether it’s clicking on a button, pop-up, or link to donate, volunteer, register or do anything else, when someone takes that action online, we call it a conversion.

 The copy that you write, including what’s on the button or link text itself, the call to action next to the button, and copy around that call to action, must all be directed toward that one outcome: getting that click or conversion.

 For example, Donate Now has become the default conversion call-to-action for nonprofit fundraising pages.

 But what about the other text on the page?
 Or what do you do if your email click-through rates seem really low?
 Or your Facebook ads don’t seem to be working?
+If you even feel as though your call to action has been sabotaged?
 Take a look at your conversion copywriting.

 Here are a few tips to keep in mind: